hafizsheetab/ASE-Project-WeGotThis/Readme.md

 ## Frontend
 1. Create At in OfferListCard -> After Backend done
-2. Integrate Delete Offer API -> OfferList Menu
+2. Integrate Delete Offer API -> OfferList Menu  FIXED
-3. Sorting Location -> Backend Improvement
+3. Sorting Location -> Backend Improvement FIXED
 4. Improve Default values in sortings -> no date value and price range in the beginning
 5. Change getMyOffers in PublicProfileBody.tsx to getAllOffersFromUser(userID) -> Wait for backend
 6. Check if Review Dialog closes after bug in API GiveReview is fixed